youweichen0208/YC-Tech-Blog/src/frontend/angular.md

 In this example, the `input field` and the `p` tag are bound to the `name` property of the component.
 When we type in the `input` field, the `name` property is updated, and the updated `name` is displayed in the `p` tag.

-## Directives

-Directives are a core feature of Angular.
-They are classes that can manipulate the DOM by changing its layout or behavior.
-Directives allow us to create highly dynamic and responsive views.

-- **Component Directives**: These are the most common type of directives and are essentially classes that are declared with the `@Component` decorator.
-Each component we create in Angular is a directive and can encapsulate its own view and logic.

-- **Attribute Directives**: These directives change the appearance or behavior of a DOM element, component, or another directive.

 - **Structural Directives**: These directives change the DOM layout by adding and removing DOM elements.
 These are responsible for HTML layout.
 Examples are the built-in `*ngFor` and `*ngIf` directives.

 ```html